lckpig/LCKPIG-practical-dev-handbook/README.md

 ## About This Guide

 This handbook covers essential programming concepts, web development techniques, and backend development practices.
 Each section explores topics with hands-on examples and code snippets to help you master programming skills.
+Vamos a meter cambios aqui.

-## How to Use This Guide
+## How to Use This Guide y Aqui tambien

 Navigate through the sections using the table of contents.
 Code examples are included throughout to help you apply concepts immediately in your projects.